In Washington, ‘classified’ is synonymous with ‘controversy’

 “That’s not a good thing, no matter how anyone is playing it,” he said.

-In addition to the files that were found at the Penn Biden Center, more classified material was identified in another location, a person familiar with the matter said Wednesday.
-It was unclear when or where the documents were found.
-The person was not authorized to discuss the matter publicly and requested anonymity.
+The files were found at the Penn Biden Center in November, but their existence only became public this week.
+After the discovery, Biden’s lawyers conducted a search of other properties as well.
+The search was finished on Wednesday evening, and more documents with classified markings were located in his Wilmington home, according to Richard Sauber, a lawyer for the president.

-Attorney General Merrick Garland asked a U.S. attorney to review the matter after the initial discovery, and House Republicans have said they will investigate as well.
+Garland asked a U.S. attorney to review the matter after the initial discovery, and he named a special counsel on Thursday.

 Rep. James Comer, R-Ky., the new chairman of the House Committee on Oversight and Accountability, sent a letter to the White House on Tuesday saying that his panel will be investigating Biden’s “failure to return vice-presidential records — including highly classified documents.”